Magnetic Field Line Chaos, Cantori, and Turnstiles in Toroidal Plasmas: Introduction

-The behavior of the magnetic field lines that are infinitesimally separated from an arbitrary line $\vec{x}_0(\ell)$ can be studied without approximation by a particularly simple Hamiltonian \citep*{Boozer:2012}.
-The study of neighboring lines, which is reviewed in Appendix \ref{Sec:separation}, showed: (1) It is possible for field lines infinitesimally separated from a given line $\vec{x}_0(\ell)$, of any of the three types, to have separations that increase or decrease exponentially with $\ell$, Appendix \ref{Sec:sep}.
-There must be an equal number of neighboring lines that diverge from and approach the line $\vec{x}_0(\ell)$ due to $\vec{\nabla}\cdot\vec{B}=0$.
-A circular flux tube that is defined about the line $\vec{x}_0(\ell)$ at $\ell=0$ distorts into an ellipse with the ratio of the major to the minor axis equal to $e^{2\sigma_{max}(\ell)}$.
-(2) When the magnetic field depends on only two spatial coordinates, a single field line cannot cover a volume, as in the red area of Figure \ref{fig:Std-map}.
+The behavior of neighboring magnetic field lines, which are infinitesimally separated from an arbitrary line $\vec{x}_0(\ell)$, can be studied without approximation by a particularly simple Hamiltonian \citep*{Boozer:2012}.
+The study of neighboring lines, which is reviewed in Appendix \ref{Sec:separation}, showed: (1) It is possible for field lines infinitesimally separated from a given line $\vec{x}_0(\ell)$, of any of the three types, to have separations that increase or decrease exponentially with $\ell$.
+There must be an equal flux of neighboring lines that diverge from and approach the line $\vec{x}_0(\ell)$ due to $\vec{\nabla}\cdot\vec{B}=0$.
+When lines that lie on a circle of infinitesimal radius at $\ell=0$ are followed a distance $\ell$, the circle will deform into an ellipse.
+The field strength times the square of the semi-major axis of the ellipse increases as $e^{\sigma_{max}(\ell)}$, and the field strength times the square semi-minor axis decreases as $e^{-\sigma_{max}(\ell)}$.
+(2) When the magnetic field depends on only two spatial coordinates, a single field line cannot cover a volume, as in the red area of Figure \ref{fig:Stdmap}.
 Three spatial coordinates are required.
-Two-coordinate magnetic fields, as in axisymmetry, can have X-points which are specific field lines from which neighboring lines exponentially approach and separate.
+Two-coordinate magnetic fields, as in axisymmetry, can have X-points (more correctly X-lines) which are specific field lines from which neighboring lines exponentially approach and separate.
 However, the volume in which lines have at least a certain exponentiation is itself exponentially small.
 (3) Curl-free magnetic fields can exhibit field lines with an exponential separation throughout a volume.
 An ideal magnetic evolution does not conserve the exponentiation $\sigma_{max}(\ell)$.
 In other words, the exponentiation can be a property of the position function $\vec{x}(\psi_t,\theta,\varphi,t)$ with $\psi_p$ an unchanging function of its canonical coordinates.
 The current density required for an ideal evolution to produce an exponentiation $\sigma_{max}$ is proportional to $\sigma_{max}$, Appendix \ref{Sec:j-max}.
-As will be discussed in Section \ref{Sec:reconnection}, the time required for a large scale reconnection to occur is determined by a timescale set by the ideal evolution times $\sigma_r$.
-The required exponentiation $\sigma_r$ is the ratio of timescale for non-ideal diffusive effects, such as resistivity, to a timescale determined by the ideal evolution, Section \ref{Sec:cantori}.
+As will be discussed in Section \ref{Near-ideal-reconnection}, the time required for a large scale reconnection to occur is determined by a timescale set by the ideal evolution multiplied by $\sigma_r$.
+The required exponentiation $e^{\sigma_r}$ for large scale reconnection is the ratio of a timescale for non-ideal diffusive effects, such as resistivity, to a timescale determined by the ideal evolution.